norlove/BigQuery-Continuous-Queries-Demo/README.md

 ## Create a BigQuery continuous query

 1. BigQuery continuous queries require a BigQuery Enterprise or Enterprise Plus reservation [[ref](https://cloud.google.com/bigquery/docs/continuous-queries-introduction#reservation_limitations)].
-Create one now in the US multi-region, with 100 slots, and a 100 slot baseline (at the time of this writing BigQuery continuous queries does not support autoscaling).
+Create one now named "bq-continuous-queries-reservation" in the US multi-region, with 100 slots, and a 100 slot baseline (at the time of this writing BigQuery continuous queries does not support autoscaling).

 <img width="564" alt="Screenshot 2024-07-28 at 4 12 45 PM" src="https://github.com/user-attachments/assets/22d03b1b-0794-4f45-adc6-ba4a8dc4805b">